-[A-2] Processes related to material production (defined as material downstream process)
+[A-2] Processes related to material production (defined as downstream process in material production)

-In the material production [stage], an actual production flow for each automotive part shall be reflected.
+In the material production stage, an actual production flow for each automotive part shall be reflected.

-These materials production [stages] are mainly divided into two processes.
+These materials production stages are mainly divided into two processes.

-The first is ‘upstream process’ which has mining, refining, and impurity removal with relatively high CO2 impact.
+The first is ‘upstream process in material production’ which has mining, refining, and impurity removal with relatively high CO2 impact.

-Then, ‘downstream process’ which has from the intermediate material [stage] (e.g. crude steel, aluminium ingot) to the material product [stage] (e.g. steel sheet, aluminium extruded bars).
+Then, ‘downstream process in material production’ which has from the intermediate material stage (e.g. crude steel, aluminium ingot) to the material product stage (e.g. steel sheet, aluminium extruded bars).

-After that, it is transferred to the Parts production and vehicle assembly [stage].
+After that, it is transferred to the Parts production and vehicle assembly stage.